S-GrabhamMadden/Fire-of-Life-Quartz/source/content/Politics/Institutions/Khatibi Order.md

-The **Khatibi** are a large and diverse priestly organisation, and one of the three orders of the [[Mortal Empire]].
+The **Khatibi** are a large and diverse priestly organisation, and one of the three [[Orders of the Mortal Empire]].
 Practitioners of [[Al-Khatib]], the Khatibi record and honour the names and deeds of the [[Wali]], measure the status of [[Maat]], and render advice and aid to all levels of society.
 Khatibi speakers hold both political influence and spiritual power.

 ## Organisation